-The Head Teacher monitors the effectiveness of this policy on a regular basis and reports to the Governing Body as appropriate, including by making any recommendations for improvement.
+The Senior Leadership Team monitor the effectiveness of this policy on a regular basis and reports to the Governing Body as appropriate, including by making any recommendations for improvement.

 A variety of records are held in school regarding behaviour.
 This includes logs, audits and SEMH Behaviour Support Plans.
-Any incidents of behaviour involving bullying, racist and homophobic incidents are also logged by the Head Teacher/Deputy Head Teacher.
+Any incidents of behaviour involving bullying, racist and homophobic incidents are also logged by the Head Teacher.